Nion Logo

 Additional circles indicate the best sweet spot theoretically obtainable with the UltraSTEM correcting to 5th order (dashed); the sweet spot obtainable with Nion’s previous (C3-only) corrector; and the sweet spot of the microscope running with the corrector turned off.

-HAADF image of SrTiO3 taken at 100 keV with 320 pA probe current with 5 ms dwell time per pixel.
+STO lattice HAADF image of SrTiO3 taken at 100 keV with 320 pA probe current with 5 ms dwell time per pixel.
 The FFT (insert) shows that spacings of 1.23 Å (b) and 0.97 Å (a) were resolved.
-Courtesy Cornell University.

 High-speed chemical mapping